hisproc/transmission-next-ui/README.md

 English | [简体中文](README_cn.md)

-A modern web-based frontend for Transmission, offering a sleek and responsive UI for managing your torrents with ease, built using shadcn/ui and Vite.
+A third-party modern web-based frontend for [Transmission](https://github.com/transmission/transmission), offering a sleek and responsive UI for managing your torrents with ease, built using shadcn/ui and Vite.

 ## Preview